 Demand for events keeps growing, but our talented and expanding arts community has literally run out of performance space in this small town.
 St. Augustine does not have a dedicated indoor performance space with more than 250 seats, aside from schools, which are also outgrowing their facilities.
 A performing arts center can be a hub of artistic and educational activity, a centerpiece of an existing arts district, a catalyst for economic development and new investment, and a cultural legacy for many generations to come.
 It can attract high-value commerce and enjoyment to Downtown year round.

 That’s why we need your help.

-The St. Johns County Tourist Development Council recently authorized payment for two closely related and expensive professional studies.
-An independent consulting firm completed the first study in July 2019.
-It found that an arts center in St. Johns County would not only be viable, but it would have a significant economic impact on the county.
+The St. Johns County Tourist Development Council authorized a Market and Feasibility study.
+Johnson consulting firm completed their study in July 2019.
+They found that an arts center in St. Johns County would not only be viable, but it would have a strong economic impact on the county.

 Vavarde Strategic Funding, after thoroughly researching the needs and opportunities of St. Augustine’s creative community, residents, businesses, and visitors, has provided a detailed strategic business plan, engineering specifications, and CAD designs for The Shell at St. Augustine.